Wantoe T. Wantoe

-Amazingly, he and his team conducted the first assessments of Ebola orphans by estimating the number of orphans and semi-orphans during the Ebola outbreak and what they needed.
-They asked for support from NGOs and the government and advocated and secured support for clothing, food, shelter, and education for the orphans.
+In 2014, he was an active responder in the Ebola outbreak.
+He assisted by visiting quarantine e-zones partaking in media talk shows with prevention messages, provided psychosocial support for Ebola orphans and semi orphans, and advocated for them locally and internationally by sharing their existing challenges and difficulties with the rest of the world through Writing of Blogs and creating Video Vlogs.
+Amazingly, he and his team, conducted the first assessments of Ebola orphans by estimating the number of orphans and semi-orphans during the Ebola outbreak and what they needed.
+They asked for support from NGOs and the government, and advocated and secured support for clothing, food, shelter and education for the orphans.
 Furthermore, he carried out a national petition to increase budgetary support for schools, because all schools nearby were closed and halted for a whole year due to the Ebola outbreak.

-In 2016, he traveled to Istanbul, Turkey to attend and deliver a preliminary statement at the first-ever World Humanitarian Summit.
+In 2016, he traveled to Istanbul, Turkey to attend and Delivered a Preliminary Statement at the first-ever World Humanitarian Summit.
 The Summit was a global call to action by United Nations Secretary-General Ban Ki-moon.
 The Summit convened 9,000 participants from 173 countries, including 55 Heads of State and Government, hundreds of private sector representatives, and thousands of people from nongovernmental organizations with the goal of re-inspiring and reinvigorating a commitment to humanity and to the universality of humanitarian principles.
 In addition, it focused on initiating a set of concrete actions and commitments aimed at enabling countries and communities to better prepare for and respond to crises, and be resilient to shocks.

-His statement featured the Ebola pandemic and included a personal reflection particularly around mobilizing with other youth during the Ebola virus disease.
+His statement featured the Ebola pandemic, and included a personal reflection particularly around mobilizing with other youth during the Ebola virus disease.
 It focused on the impact he had created on local leaders, the education petition that they gathered, and challenges he, along with the rest of his community, faced toward building back their resilience, health and health care systems in a humanitarian setting.